Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Results and discussion

-Shifting our attention to time-averaged results, the corresponding time-averaged quantities, $\langle\urms(z,t)\rangle$, are plotted in panels (a) and (b) of Fig.\ \ref{fig:depth_dep_error} for DNS and experimental data, respectively, after averaging over an ensemble of 25 individual SHRED reconstructions each using a different set of three randomly chosen surface points as their sparse input.
-By normalizing the depth coordinate by the integral scale $L_\infty$ for each case, the profiles can be compared side-by-side.
-Again the solid lines represent the original data (i.e., ground truth) and color-matching dashed lines mark their reconstructed counterparts; the standard deviation of the ensemble is shown as shading (panel a) or error bars (panel b).
+Shifting our attention to time-averaged results, the corresponding time-averaged quantities, $\langle\urms(z,t)\rangle$, are plotted in Figs. \ref{fig:depth_dep_error}(a) and \ref{fig:depth_dep_error}(b) for DNS and experimental data, respectively, after averaging over an ensemble of 25 individual SHRED reconstructions each using a different set of three randomly chosen surface points as their sparse input.
+By normalizing the depth coordinate by the integral scale $L_\infty$ for each \replace{case, }{ flow, } the profiles can be compared side-by-side.
+Again, the solid lines represent the \rjo{ original }{uncompressed} data (i.e., ground truth), and color-matching dashed lines mark their reconstructed counterparts; the standard deviation of the ensemble is shown as shading [Fig. \ref{fig:depth_dep_error}(a)] or error bars [Fig. \ref{fig:depth_dep_error}(b)].
 As was observed at individual instants in Fig.\ \ref{fig:rms_instantaneous}, the trends of the profiles are retained by the reconstruction, but consistently offset to lower values, corresponding to a loss of energy in the reconstruction.
-This can only partly be explained by the compression which truncates the number of SVD modes; the offset is larger than expected by a rank reduction alone, as using a moderate truncation value for $r$ has a small impact on the large, energy-carrying scales of the flow (as seen in Fig.\ \ref{fig:SVD_DNS}).
+This can only partly be explained by the compression which truncates the number of SVD modes; the offset is larger than expected by a rank reduction alone, as using a moderate truncation value for $r$ has a small impact on the large, energy-carrying scales of the flow (as seen in Fig.\ \ref{fig:SVD_DNS}). \ajo{ For an in-depth discussion of the effect of data compression on the results from SHRED, see Appendix \ref{sec:app1}. }